Exercise & Mobility

 Getting Started Safely

-Foundational tips:
+Foundational tips

-Warm up for 5–10 minutes before activity, and cool down afterward.
+Warm up for 5–10 minutes before activity and cool down afterward

-Wear supportive shoes and stay hydrated.
+Wear supportive shoes and stay hydrated

-Track your effort using the “talk test”: you should be able to speak, not sing.
+Use the “talk test”: you should be able to speak but not sing during moderate activity

 Types of Movement for Total Health

-Aerobic Activity (Heart Health)
+Aerobic Activity

-Strength Training (Mobility & Stability)
+Strength Training

-Balance & Functional Movement (Aging Well)
+Balance and Functional Movement

 Overcoming Barriers to Movement

-Exercise, Mental Health & Stress Relief
+Exercise, Mental Health and Stress Relief

 Mobility for All: Adapting Exercise to Your Needs

-Start Where You Are — Move Forward Every Day
+Start Where You Are—Move Forward Every Day

 Exercise isn’t about perfection.
 It’s about movement, momentum, and progress.
 Start small, move often, and listen to your body.
 Each step you take supports your heart, your mood, and your future.